netidx/netidx-book/src/tools/recorder.md

   replay sessions.
 Defaults 512 / 64.
 - `oneshot_data_limit` — maximum bytes a `oneshot` RPC may return in one call.
 Default 100 MiB.
-- `cluster_shards` — number of shards expected in this cluster (0 for a single-process recorder).
-Playback is blocked until all shards have joined.
+- `cluster_shards` — number of *other* recorder processes expected in this playback cluster (0 for a single-process recorder).
+Playback is blocked until that many peers have joined.
 - `cluster` — netidx subpath of `<base>` under which shards rendezvous.
 Default `cluster`.
 Override when running multiple recorder clusters under the same `base`.